emberjs/rfcs/text/0000-deprecate-some-utils.md

 - `empty`
 - `none`

-Once deprecated, these methods will move to an external addon to allow users to still take advantage of the succinctness of these utility methods.
+Once deprecated, these methods will move to an external addon to allow users to still take advantage of the succinctness these utility methods provide.

 ## Motivation